GuzlejM/Project/README.md

 Testing collaboration.

-Ella Thomas - Project
+Ella Thomas - Salvaged.

 Overview
 _________________________________________________________________________

-During lockdown she was selling secondhand ware.
+During lockdown she was selling secondhand homeware and aswell new homewares from manifacture seller. "some STYLISH ECO friendly stuff"

-BRAND: SALVAGE.

-New homewares manifactures seller, some stylish stuff ECO friendly.

-It's like E-bay, depot.
-Recycle

 --------------------------------------------------------------------------